Under Wraps (Jethro Tull album): Release

 The original 1984 release had 11 tracks, with "Astronomy", "Tundra", "Automotive Engineering" and "General Crossing" only appearing on the cassette version.
 Of these extra tracks, "General Crossing" became the first Jethro Tull track never to be released on vinyl, as "Astronomy", "Tundra" and "Automotive Engineering" all appeared on the 12-inch single release of "Lap of Luxury".

 The CD editions of the album carry all 15 tracks.
 The 2005 enhanced CD also contains a QuickTime video for "Lap of Luxury".

+A reissue box set, "The Unwrapped Edition", was released in May 2026, featuring full remixes of the album by Bruce Soord, including a mix with newly replaced drum samples as well as a mix with the original drum sounds.
+Also included in the set is a remix of Ian Anderson's 1983 solo album, Walk Into Light and portions of the previously released Live at Hammersmith '84 live album.

 Live performances

 For the 1984 tour to promote Under Wraps, Jethro Tull offered artistic stage production as usual.
 In a manner quite similar to the Thick as a Brick tour, the roadies appeared onstage sweeping the floor, counting the audience and studying the place.
 All band members and instruments were covered in "wraps", with Anderson then releasing them and the music starting.
-Anderson was suffering from vocal problems and was warned by his doctors not to tour.
-Anderson ignored this advice and went on tour, straining his throat in the process of performing the album's vocally demanding songs.
+During the tour, due to the more ambitious nature of the vocals, Anderson had strained his throat in the process of performing the album's vocally demanding songs.